Updated January 15, 2021

 - Disney World was completed after Walt Disney passed away; Disneyland is the only Disney park that Walt ever walked through

-- Disney World hosts the Mickey’s Not-So-Scary Halloween Party (MNSSHP); Disneyland hosts Mickey’s Halloween Party (we don’t abbreviate much)
+- Disney World hosts the Mickey’s Not-So-Scary Halloween Party (MNSSHP); Disneyland hosts Oogie Boogie’s Bash at California Adventure

 Companies I Recommend for Your Trip

 Visit this link for info on everyone else that can help with your visit.
-Shop for the cutest t-shirts, princess dresses, park bags & clever see-through interior bags, Minnie ears with comfy headbands, the most darling vintage skirts perfect for Disney Bounding, Disney inspired candles, and super discounted gear for kids, including ponchos.
+Shop for the cutest t-shirts, princess dresses, clever see-through interior pouches for your park bag, Disney inspired candles, and super discounted gear for kids, including ponchos.
 Also!
 My recommendation for stroller rentals is included.
 Several of these companies have shared discount codes with Disneyland Daily readers, so look for those, too.

 - As mentioned above, this post will be updated often, so check back for lots of info from my upcoming visits.